 How much does a Information Technology Specialist make?

-The salary for IT Specialists can vary based on experience and location.
+The salary for an Information Technology Specialist can vary based on several factors.
+Entry-level positions typically start at around $34,000.
+As experience grows, so does the salary.
 Here are some common salary ranges:

 What are the highest paying cities for a Information Technology Specialist?